Physiological Benefits of Sauna

 - You can use a towel to wrap it around your body.
 Relax and breathe slowly.

 - If you experience any anxiety or start to hyperventilate leave the sauna.

 - After the session drink plenty of water to hydrate.

 - You can rest for a while and stretch your muscles.

 Don’t consume any drugs or drink alcohol before the sauna.
 Always consult using a sauna with your doctor.

-After massage, workout and sauna we recommend you do the following;
+After sports massage, sauna or workout we recommend you do the following;